An Incorrect Command Entered By Employee Triggered Disruptions To S3 Storage Service, Knocking Down Dozens of Websites, Amazon Says

 The big problem is all the other Amazon "special sauce" that blew up when US-EAST-1 S3 went down, which means Amazon has not adequately made their own services reliable with multi-AZ/multi-region resiliency.

-Other AWS services in the US-EAST-1 Region that rely on S3 for storage, including the S3 console, Amazon Elastic Compute Cloud (EC2) new instance launches, Amazon Elastic Block Store (EBS) volumes (when data was needed from a S3 snapshot), and AWS Lambda wer
+Other AWS services in the US-EAST-1 Region that rely on S3 for storage, including the S3 console, Amazon Elastic Compute Cloud (EC2) new instance launches, Amazon Elastic Block Store (EBS) volumes (when data was needed from a S3 snapshot), and AWS Lambda were also impacted while the S3 APIs were unavailable.

+So Echo/Alexa was down because it depends on Lambda, new subscriptions to AMI software, Simple Email Service, etc.

 Re: S3 outage not the big problem (Score:2)